 Because many of these sensors are affordable, you can personally monitor air quality.
 By doing so, you’ll not only improve your own quality of life, but you’ll have the chance to contribute your data to databases like the World Air Quality Index project.
 This helps scientists and policy makers around the globe!

 And, although implementing these sensors may sound difficult, Temboo’s Kosmos platform makes getting them up and running painless.
-Kosmos is a no-code platform that will walk you through set-up, help you visualize your data, and provide you with email / SMS alerts and machine-learning driven predictions.
+Kosmos is a no-code platform that will walk you through set-up, help you visualize your environmental sensor data, and provide you with email / SMS alerts and machine-learning driven predictions.